 Luxembourg tax law provides for two types of investment tax credits.
-First, a company carrying out a digital transformation or ecological/energy transition project can benefit from an investment tax credit that is calculated on the basis of investments and operating expenses incurred as part of that project.
+First, a company carrying out a digital transformation or ecological/ energy transition project can benefit from an investment tax credit that is calculated based on investments and operating expenses incurred as part of that project.
 To be eligible, the project needs to comply with at least one of the objectives listed in the law.

-The rate of the tax credit is 18% for investments and operating expenses, with the exception of investments in tangible depreciable assets, that benefit from a rate of 6%, in addition to the 12% rate applicable to the overall investment tax credit.
+The rate of the tax credit is 18% for investments and operating expenses, except for investments in tangible depreciable assets, which benefit from a rate of 6%, in addition to the 12% rate applicable to the overall investment tax credit (effectively reaching 18%).

-Secondly, a company that makes investments during the course of an operating year may qualify for a 12% overall investment tax credit.
+Secondly, a company that makes investments during an operating year may qualify for a 12% overall investment tax credit.
 The tax credit for overall investment is based on the acquisition price or production costs of qualifying assets acquired.
 The qualifying investments encompass investments in tangible depreciable assets, as well as investments in sanitary and central heating installations in hotel buildings and buildings used for social activities.
 The rate is increased to 14% for investments that qualify for special depreciation.
 The credit for the acquisition of software is capped at 10% of the CIT due for the fiscal year in which the acquisition was made.